opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-select.md

     ```

     >![](public_sys-resources/icon-note.gif) **NOTE:**
-    >The specified partition applies only to ordinary tables.
+    >The specified partition applies only to partitioned tables.

     The rollup\_clause clause is as follows: